 Styling around a wall-mounted TV or just a TV sitting on a console is so hard, am I right?!
 Heck ya, I know I'm right.
 Seriously, though, TV's are just big black boxes that most of us have to have in our lives to function, relax and zone out (sad, but true).

 We want to be able to see the TV but not have it be a focal point of our space.
 We want to be able to have the convenience of it out and in a room but not always be looking at it.
 Or at least, that's how I feel about it.

-Other than knowing that I had to run the tv wires behind the walls, I hadn’t give much thought to styling around the TV until a few years ago.
+Other than knowing that I had to run the TV wires behind the walls, I hadn't give much thought to above TV decor until a few years ago.

 When I revealed our Mid-Century Master Bedroom, I felt like I nailed the wall-mounted TV styling in that space.
-My style has since changed a bit, but it was in that space that I felt like I figured out how to create symmetry around the TV.
+My style has changed a bit since, but it was in that space that I felt like I figured out how to create symmetry around the TV.

 Instead of just having this big black box on the wall, the decorating on the dresser under the TV helped guide the eye.

 When it comes to styling, I'll be honest and say that I don't enjoy it and don't usually feel great about how my "styled" vignettes look.
 They either look too cluttered or too bare.
 Sometimes, the items that I have just don't have the visual weight needed to make an impact in the space and that creates problems as well.